THE DEER AND THE WEEVIL

 Of all things - reborn...

-The drama has 15 original songs written and composed by William Lawrence.
+The drama is interwoven with original songs composed by William Lawrence.